jvitku/nengo_1.4/README.txt

 In eclipse, import (simulator and simulator-ui) projects from nengo folder, clean/build.

 Launch Nengo by calling main method in class: NengoLauncher or by runnign scripts either simulator-ui/nengo or simulator-ui/nengo-cl.

+--------------------------- NOTES

+In order to distinguish between standalone and rosjava-based project settings, build.gradle and settings.gradle files under nengo and nengo/simulator-ui are appended with either *.rosjava or *.standalone, please, edit these files.